calvinpelletier/ai/README.md

 3) Everything else is a function that returns a torch module.
 This avoids the need to remember which operations are classes and which are built via functions.
 And as a bonus, it has a clean, lowercase aesthetic.

-Here are three functionally identical ways to use `ai.model`:
+Here are three functionally identical ways to use the `Model` class:

 ```python
 import ai.model as m